cadCAD-org/DynamicGamesSeminar/README.md

 ### Part 1: Mathematical Foundations

 #### Week 1
+Introduction to Dynamical Systems; attention will be paid to continuous time, discrete time and event based models.
+For simplicity only linear models will be considered initially.
+A sample system for which the event time, discrete time and continuous time representations are all relevant will be considered.

+[future link to md page]

 #### Week 2

+Extension of the mathematical notation to nonlinear dynamical systems, attenion will be shifted to inputs controlled by 2 players and outputs representing players goals.
+Dynamic strategies, optimal control and the relationship between reinforcement learning and dynamic games will be introduced.

+[future link to md page]

 #### Week 3

+Introduce the concept of the configuration space.
+The dynamic games formalism is extended to include a generalized statespace which is an arbitrary data structure and variations with many players as well as multiple mechanisms for transforming the system state.

+[future link to md page]

 #### Week 4

+Introduce potential functions, their differential under admissible action sets and the notion of *better response* dynamics.
+Discuss how gradient descent relates to dynamic optimization and how this relates to games roles as sense-making tools through the lens of estimation theory.

+[future link to md page]

 ### Part 2: Computational Methods